Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 \subsection{Measurement and control of massive quantum systems}

-To control the massive quantum systems in the laboratory, we need to be able to precisely manipulate their motion and perform accurate measurements.
-This is particularly important when measuring weak effects, like that of gravity.
+To control the massive quantum systems in the laboratory, we need to be able to manipulate their motion and perform accurate measurements.
+This is particularly important when measuring weak gravitational effects.
 Here we summarize the key ideas behind different measurement and control schemes that are used in the various proposals covered in Section~\ref{sec:gravity:tests}.
 For an in-depth discussion of control and measurement of quantum systems, we refer to the designated reviews~\cite{jacobs2006straightforward,clerk2010introduction} as well as the following textbooks~\cite{wiseman2009quantum,jacobs2014quantum}.